edenjtait/dara-info/_species/flow-heads.md

 ## Common Flow Heads {#common}

+Common Flow Heads are a vast majority of Flows, with about 85% falling into one of the common subtypes.
+They usually master their abilities by the time they're 18.

 Common Flow Heads seem to match our classical elements in terms of their abilities and appearance, which has given credit to the proverbial "chicken and egg" debate over whether the idea of classical elements or the Flow Heads themselves came first.
 Recently researchers have uncovered evidence of Flow Heads on Earth going back further than the idea of classical elements arose, although it's questionable whether there will be evidence found of them being in Europe in the appropriate era.

 {% assign common_flows = site.data.flow_heads.common %}